CartoDB/academy/courses/06-intermediate-design/lesson-4.md

 ### Dst-in

-Dst-in only shows the part of the destination layer that overlap with the source layer.
+Inside the overlap area, dst-in only shows the destination layer.

 {% highlight css %}
 marker-comp-op: dst-in;